School of Origin and 'Base' School

 Calendar Option or Other School Choice

-Families that would like a student under the McKinney-Vento Program to attend a calendar option school or any other school choice other than the school of origin (see definition above) or base school must request a transfer through the Office of Student Assignment (919-431-7333).
+A parent/caregiver with a student in transition wanting to attend a calendar option school or any other school choice other than the school of origin (see definition above) or base school must request a transfer through the Office of Student Assignment (919-431-7333).
 If the transfer is approved, the parent/guardian/caregiver may be responsible for transportation.

 A student with a transfer status that becomes displaced and meets criteria for the McKinney-Vento Program can remain at the attending school with transportation because the school then becomes the student's school of origin.